Clark Ashton Smith: Later life, marriage and death

 In 1953, Smith suffered a coronary attack.
 Aged 61, he married Carol(yn) Jones Dorman on November 10, 1954.
 Dorman had much experience in Hollywood and radio public relations.
 After honeymooning at the Smith cabin, they moved to Pacific Grove, California, where he set up a household including her three children from a previous marriage.
 For several years he alternated between the house on Indian Ridge and their house in Pacific Grove.
 Smith having sold most of his father's tract, in 1957 the old house burned – the Smiths believed by arson, others said by accident.

 Smith now reluctantly did gardening for other residents at Pacific Grove, and grew a goatee.
 He spent much time shopping and walking near the seafront but despite Derleth's badgering, resisted the writing of more fiction.
 In 1961 he suffered a series of strokes and in August 1961 he quietly died in his sleep, aged 68.
 After Smith's death, Carol remarried (becoming Carolyn Wakefield) and subsequently died of cancer.

 The poet's ashes were buried beside, or beneath, a boulder to the immediate west of where his childhood home (destroyed by fire in 1957) stood; some were also scattered in a stand of blue oaks near the boulder.
 There was no marker.
 Plaques recognizing Smith have been erected at the Auburn Placer County Library in 1985 and in Bicentennial Park in Auburn in 2003.

 Bookseller Roy A. Squires was appointed Smith's "west coast executor", with Jack L. Chalker as his "east coast executor".
 Squires published many letterpress editions of individual Smith poems.

 Smith's literary estate is represented by his stepson, Prof William Dorman, director of CASiana Literary Enterprises.
 Arkham House owns the copyright to many Smith stories, though some are now in the public domain.

 For 'posthumous collaborations' of Smith (stories completed by Lin Carter), see the entry on Lin Carter.

 Artistic periods

 While Smith was always an artist who worked in several very different media, it is possible to identify three distinct periods in which one form of art had precedence over the others.

-Poetry: until 1925
+Published Poetry: until 1925

 Smith published most of his volumes of poetry in this period, including the aforementioned The Star-Treader and Other Poems, as well as Odes and Sonnets (1918), Ebony and Crystal (1922) and Sandalwood (1925).
 His long poem The Hashish-Eater; Or, the Apocalypse of Evil was written in 1920.
+However Smith continued to write poetry up until his death in 1961 which remained unpublished in book form except for two slim collections from Arkham House, The Dark Chateau (1951) and Spells and Philtres (1958).